glebec/potential/README.md

 })
 ```

 `promise` will be resolved with `val` if `resolve(val)` is called, or rejected with `val` if `reject(val)` is called.
+Both the resolver and rejector are pre-bound to the promise.

 *Side note: when `Potential` is used as a function, it always `return`s a unique promise instance, whether called with `new` or not.
 In fact, `new` does not affect `Potential`'s return value at all.
 However, it is still recommended to write the `new` operator if only to emphasize `Potential`'s role as a constructor and avoid confusing style inconsistencies.*

 ##### Deferral pattern (legacy/internal)

-Internally, `Potential` uses deferrals for its implementation, and the constructor API is merely an abstraction.
 A deferral is just a container grouping a promise with its associated resolver and rejector functions.
-The constructor pattern hides this conceptually irrelevant wrapper object and discourages leaking the resolver/rejector to different scopes.
+The constructor pattern hides this conceptually irrelevant wrapper object and discourages improper leaking of the resolver/rejector to different scopes.
 However, there is nothing wrong with deferrals when used correctly.

 ```js
 var deferral = Potential.defer();